GilbertArdila/GilbertArdila/README.md

 **M3U2TrelloApp-GilbertArdila (Trello clon)**

 This application is a Trello board clone where we can create taskes, move it from board to board (to-do, doing, done), it will show the creation date and finishing date, Title, User and Estimated time and off corsse we can delete it.

-We use a json-server as a fakeAPI, consume moment, axios and sortablejs API´s

 -[whatch the video](https://youtu.be/fJKKSUHx9CM)

 **Alura Hotel**

 this web site allows you to create a registration as a customer and once you are register you can make a checkin choosing initial and final day, room kind, payment way and kids and adults guests quantity. the reservation price depends on this variables.
-According to dates the sistem will calculate hight or low season price, also every room kind have a diferent cost, kids guest have 40% off than adults, and you can choose between cash, debt card or credit card for payment way.
+According to the dates the sistem will calculate hight or low season price, also every room kind have a diferent cost, kids guest have 40% off than adults, and you can choose between cash, debt card or credit card for payment way.

-this is an SPA made in html,css and vanilla javascript, with no frameworks nor libraries, back end is made in java-springboot and mysql data base
+this app was developed with Java/Java springboot on the backend side

 -[whatch the video](https://youtu.be/ngIZJMJpm40)